JuanEcheagaray75/capacitated-vrp/README.md

 We would like to thank:

-- Professor Fernando Elizalde Ramírez: for his advice on the overall implementation and modeling of the CVRP
+- Professor Fernando Elizalde Ramírez: for his advice on the overall implementation and modeling of the CVRP, and the writing of our technical report.
 - Professor Jaime Eduardo Martínez Sánchez: for his advice on the interpretation and validation of the optimal routes found
 - Google's ortools library: for the implementation of the CVRP solver and the great documentation